kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/submitting_jobs.md

 ```

 !!! info
-    If you do not define a partition during the job submission the default, cpu partition will be used.
+    If you do not define a partition during the job submission the default partition will be used, in this case `cpu`.

 The job id (`56543`) is a unique identifier assigned to your job and can be used to query the status of the job.
 We will go through it
 in the [job monitoring](#job-monitoring) section.